xiuyiqian/Inventory_Management/README.md

 The API Gateway in this project is implemented using Spring Cloud Gateway and Eureka for service discovery.
 It handles routing and load balancing between different services.

+## Eureka Server

+This repository contains the configuration for an Eureka Server, which is used as a service registry for microservices.
+Eureka Server enables microservices to discover each other and manage their instances dynamically.

+### **Multi-instance Support**

+- **Load Balancing**
+  - Distributes incoming requests across all available instances to optimize performance and resource utilization.
+- **Fault Tolerance**
+  - If one instance fails, other instances can take over, ensuring the service remains available.
+- **Health Monitoring**
+  - Regularly checks the health of each instance and removes any that are not responding, ensuring that only healthy instances are used.

+## Example Configuration for a Microservice Registering with Eureka

 ### Structure and Architecture

 - **API Gateway (Spring Cloud Gateway)**